Contemplative Prayer: Knowing God in the Biblical Sense

 Contemplative Prayer: The Prayer of Intimate Knowing

-I do not say this as some kind of anti-intellectualism.
+I am not here promoting some kind of anti-intellectualism.
 All of our faculties participate in redemption.
-This includes our intellects, which need cleansing, direction, exercise and clarity, and which partake in our love for God.
+This includes our intellect, which needs cleansing, direction, exercise, and clarity, and which partakes in our love for God.
 Anyone who knows me knows that I am a stickler for accuracy and nuance in theological thought, and the point being made about thought not being able to comprehend God is a part of that accuracy.
-The fact is that, classically speaking, the true theologian was not the one who could wax eloquent about God and the scriptures, but the one who came to the limits of knowledge, there entering into the Living One beyond knowing.
+The fact is that, classically speaking, the true theologian was not the one who could wax eloquent about God and the scriptures, but the one who came to the limits of knowledge, there entering into the mystery of the Living One who dwells in light inaccessible (1 Tim 6:16), beyond human knowing.
 The theologian thus finds rest in God in intimate communion, and comes to the fullest knowledge of God by reaching the limits of knowledge.
 Such knowledge is not knowledge about God, but of God, just as we only gain true knowledge of fire when we are burned by it.

 Contemplative prayer is a mode of prayer that puts all thought behind and both reaches out to and receives God in love alone, there to touch, to embrace, to truly know him in the biblical sense.
 The contemplative work, which is the work to which all Christians are called (Matt.
 11:28), is the work of a lifetime.
 If I said there were anything easy and quick about it I would be lying.
 Then again, if I told you there were anything easy and quick about knowing my wife, I would also be lying.
 Knowing my wife, after all, is a whole lot more involved than having sexual relations with her.